riff-lang/riff/README.md

 through the [examples](ex) to get a general idea of the language and syntax.

-Currently, the interpreter has no garbage collection for managing unreachable data elements created during runtime.

 ## Usage

 Running `make` in the root directory of the repository will compile